niklasr22/simple_svg_morphing/README.md

 This script adds SMIL path morphing animations to an SVG file.
 You need to provide the original SVG file and the target SVG file.
 The script will generate a new SVG file with the animations.
 The path nodes in the original and target SVG files must have the same number of nodes and the same node type.

+**DISCLAIMER**: This tool is not perfect and may not work with all SVG files.
+It is just a quick and dirty solution to add path morphing animations to SVG files and was made for my personal use.
+Maybe it is useful for you too.

 ## Setup

 ```bash